gitlabhq/gitlab-runner/docs/install/kubernetes.md

   - [your-image-pull-secret]
 ```

 Take note of the format.
-The value is not prefixed by a 'name' tag as is the convention in k8s resources.
+The value is not prefixed by a 'name' tag as is the convention in kubernetes resources.

 ### Providing a custom certificate for accessing GitLab